singhangtee/Raj-minimax/README.md

 My minimax agent won around 79% of its games against Random_agent, 68% of its games against Value_agent and 60% of its games against Valueplus_agent.
 My minimax agent’s average score is typically 1.5% better than all 3 opponents’s average score.
 Therefore, I think it is safe to say that my minimax agent does well against all 3 agents even at depth = 2.

 # Engine files
-Download cosc343Raj.zip.
-Extract it into your project folder.
+Download the files and extract it.
 You get several files:
 * human_agent.py - agent that provides text based interface for human player
 * my_agent.py - Minimax agent
 * raj.py -the main game file - you run this script to run the game